EllaKaye/hugodown-website/content/post/advent-of-code-2020/index.md

 </div>

 The follow-up challenge is the same but with three numbers.
 I went with essentially the same code but it's notably slower.
-There are a lot of repeated calculation here: each triplet appears six times in the table.
+There are a lot of repeated calculations here: each triplet appears six times in the table.

 <div class="highlight">